 God did not make this enemy dominant over his faithful servant, who is among His most beloved creatures, except because of the fact that struggle in His cause is the most beloved thing in His eyes, and those who carry out this struggle have the highest ranks and regard in His eyes.

-Nothing preserves the available blessings of God and begets the missing ones like obedience toward Him, for what is with God cannot be gained except through His obedience.
-God has created a means and an affliction for everything, so that the means for gaining His blessings is His obedience, and their affliction and that which blocks them is His disobedience.
+Nothing preserves the available blessings of God and begets the missing ones like obedience to Him, for what is with God cannot be gained except through His obedience.

 The sound heart is the one that is safe from polytheism, malevolence, grudges, envy, greed and arrogance and the love of the worldly life and of mastery over others, so that it is safe from every affliction that can distance it from God, and from every form of confusion that would keep it from the knowledge of God, and from every desire that would go against his Lord’s commands.
-God praises His khaleel by the soundness of his heart when He says: “And among [Noah’s] kind was Abraham, When he came to his Lord with a sound heart”.
-God also mentions Ibrahim saying: “The Day when there will not benefit [anyone] wealth or children, except one who comes to God with a sound heart.”
+God praises His Close Friend for the soundness of his heart when He says: “And among [Noah’s] kind was Abraham, When he came to his Lord with a sound heart” [Quran 37:83-84], and God also mentions Abraham saying: “The Day when there will not benefit [anyone] wealth or children, except one who comes to God with a sound heart.”
+[Quran 26:88-89].

 God has made a judgment that cannot be undone or countered: That whoever loves anything other than Him will surely be tormented by it, and whoever fears other than Him will be subjected to that which he fears, and whoever busies himself with other than Him will be a cause of sadness and misfortune for him, and whoever prefers others to Him will see God’s blessings taken out of what he does.